Designed in line with the ideals of Palladio, a country mansion with literary connections.

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Rokeby Park will be open on the following dates in 2026:
+Rokeby Park House is open to the general public during the following times in 2026:

-- Every Monday and Tuesday from Monday, June 1st to Tuesday, September 1st.
+- Every Monday and Tuesday from 1st June to 1st September 2026

 Group Visits